-The cumulative net societal benefits illustrated above include the monetized value of climate and public health benefits resulting from reduced GHG, NOx, and PM emissions in the state, including up to 175 to 358 fewer premature deaths and 170 to 362 fewer hospital visits from breathing polluted air.
+The cumulative net societal benefits illustrated above include the monetized value of climate and public health benefits resulting from reduced GHG, NOx, and PM emissions in the state, including up to 216 to 236 fewer premature deaths and 205 to 225 fewer hospital visits from breathing polluted air.
 Net societal benefits also include net cost savings to LDV owners from operating ZEVs and savings to all residential and commercial electricity customers due to lower electric rates made possible by the additional electricity sales for electric vehicle charging.
-Between the different scenarios, by 2050 annual vehicle cost savings for New Jersey vehicle owners are estimated to be \$4.4 billion.
+Between the different scenarios, by 2050 annual vehicle cost savings for Colorado vehicle owners are estimated to be \$3.7 billion.4

-Implementing ACC II will require a continued shift in the automotive industry, as development and manufacturing of light-duty internal combustion engine vehicles transitions to producing new electric and plug-in hybrid vehicles.
+Implementing ACC II will require a continued shift in the automotive industry, as development and manufacturing of light-duty internal combustion engine vehicles transitions to producing new electric and

+1 The remainder of emissions are from commercial medium- and heavy-duty trucks.

+2 In this report all references to PM are particulate matter with mean aerodynamic diameter less than 2.5 microns (PM{2.5}).

+3 Under the ACC II rule, battery electric, fuel cell electric and plug-in hybrid electric vehicles meeting a minimum all-electric range of 50 miles are eligible ZEVs; however, for the purposes of this analysis, only battery electric and plug-in hybrids are considered.

+4 The modeling tools used for this analysis could not apportion these estimated benefits to individual communities within Colorado.

+plug-in hybrid vehicles.
 This change in vehicle technology will also affect the production and sale of petroleum fuels, which are replaced by increased generation and sale of electricity.
-This analysis indicates that this transition will have positive macroeconomic effects, including increased net jobs and

-&lt;sup>1 The remainder of emissions are from commercial medium- and heavy-duty trucks.

-&lt;sup>2 In this report all references to PM are particulate matter with mean aerodynamic diameter less than 2.5 microns (PM2.5).

-&lt;sup>3 Under the ACC II rule, battery electric, fuel cell electric and plug-in hybrid electric vehicles meeting a minimum all-electric range of 50 miles are eligible ZEVs; however, for the purposes of this analysis, only battery electric and plug-in hybrids are considered.

-&lt;sup>4 The modeling tools used for this analysis could not apportion these estimated benefits to individual communities within New Jersey.

-gross domestic product (GDP), as well as increased wages for the new jobs that will be added, relative to the jobs that will be replaced.
+This analysis indicates that this transition will have positive macroeconomic effects, including increased net jobs and gross domestic product (GDP), as well as increased wages for the new jobs that will be added, relative to the jobs that will be replaced.

-Compared with the baseline scenario, all three ACC II scenarios result in positive net national job gains of approximately 6,400 by 2050.
-This will be accompanied by a \$2 billion increase in 2050 GDP, across the scenarios.
-Average wages for the new jobs created under the ZEV transition are expected to be, on average, slightly over a third over average wages for the jobs that will be replaced.
+Compared with the baseline scenario, all three ACC II scenarios result in positive net national job gains of approximately 5,000 by 2050.
+This will be accompanied by a \$1.7 billion increase in 2050 GDP, across the scenarios.
+Average wages for the new jobs created under the ZEV transition are expected to be, on average, roughly around 50 percent higher in average wages for the jobs that will be replaced.